The Judas Economy

 This is descriptive our our current economic nose dive.
 What are the parallels?

 - In John 12:1-8, Mary pours perfume on Jesus’s feet as an act of devotion, worth about a year’s wages (e.g. today $50,000).
 Judas objects, complaining that the money could have been given to the poor, but this is a pretense where he does not really care for the poor.
-Rather, Judas is the “keeper of the money bag” who “used to help himself to whatever was put into it.”
+Rather, Judas is “a thief” and “keeper of the money bag” who “taking the things carried in it.”

 Thus, in the true parable of the betrayer of Jesus, we see the same seeds of economic destruction bearing ugly fruit in the culture today.
 The root of economic evil lies in self-aggrandizing political elitists who always want more taxes, they justify it in the name of the poor and the children, et al., but for their own fiefdom purposes, but where the poor and the children suffer increasingly as a result, and more and more of the middle class slip into poverty as well.
 Economic suicide eventually comes to pass, and the question for Christians is how we seek to proactively redeem such evil with biblical economics.

-The book jacket from The Judas Economy: And What to Do About It (© 2014 John C. Rankin) puts it this way:
+The book jacket from The Judas Economy: And What to Do About It (see johnrankinbooks.com) puts it this way:

 Trust is necessary for a healthy social order, and it is first rooted in the biblical order of creation where the defining social institution is man and woman in faithful marriage.
 And we each first experience trust at our mother’s breast.